 Understanding DMI Therapy

-Dynamic Movement Intervention (DMI) is a specialized therapeutic technique used in physical and occupational therapy to treat children with motor delays.
-This comprehensive approach focuses on improving automatic postural responses and promoting progress towards developmental milestones through structured, dynamic exercises that stimulate neuroplasticity in the developing brain.
+Dynamic Movement Intervention (DMI) is a specialized therapeutic technique used by occupational and physical therapists to treat children with motor delays.
+This comprehensive approach focuses on improving automatic postural responses and promoting progress toward achieving developmental milestones through structured, dynamic exercises that stimulate neuroplasticity in the developing brain.

 Why Choose DMI Therapy?

-Dynamic Movement Intervention (DMI) represents a breakthrough in pediatric movement therapy.
-Unlike traditional approaches that focus on passive movements, DMI actively engages your child's natural learning processes to develop stronger, more coordinated movements.
+Dynamic Movement Intervention (DMI), and its predecessor Medek represent a breakthrough in pediatric movement therapy.
+Unlike traditional approaches that focus on passive movement, DMI and Medek actively engage your child's natural learning processes to develop stronger, more coordinated movements.

 Science-Backed Results